6peterlu/coherence-chat/README.md

 ## Deployment pattern
 During development, test with a dev flask server: `python bot.py`.

+Run pytest with `pytest` and ensure all is passing.

 Before pushing to prod, test with gunicorn locally: `gunicorn -b 0.0.0.0:5000 bot:app --workers 1`

 Then you can safely push to prod.